 For those still around who remember that publication, it was low on style but long on original content.
 With the Newswire, I has created the “Variety” of comedy.
 It was unquestionably a “niche” but there was a dedicated community that seemed to enjoy it and get use out of it and I guess I could have kept on doing it had I not decided to focus on performing.
-A the time it was the wise decision that paid off almost immediately.
-No sooner did I stop reporting on everyone else’s business in comedy than I started to generate some business of my own.
-I finished in the top five of the San Francisco comedy competition two years in a row decided to move to San Francisco and wound up with an afternoon drive talk radio gig just months after getting settled.
+At the time it was the wise decision that paid off almost immediately.
+No sooner did I stop reporting on everyone else’s business in comedy than I started to generate some of my own.
+I finished in the top five of the San Francisco comedy competition two years in a row, decided to move to The Bay Area and wound up with an afternoon drive FM talk radio gig just months after getting settled.

 But I digress.

 The focus here is the Comedy USA Newswire and it’s progeny: The Comedy USA Industry Guides.